technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 haveFun((1, "one"), (2, "two"), (3, "three"), (4, "four"))
 haveFun(("Sorry ATM", "I cannot"), ("find any", "real world example"), ("for this", "..."))
 ```

+With that said, how can one use Variadic Generics inside a type / a function?
+All we now is that variables referring to Variadic Generics are a tuple, but we
+don't actually know the *shape* (or *-arity*) of the tuple.
+In order to do
+anything useful with this variable we need a way to interact with them.

+[TODO] Specify grammar, member access, #hashUtilities.

 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->